Ilya-Valasiuk/mat-mod/mat-mod/README.md

-To run locally be aware that you have yarn
+To run locally be sure that you have yarn

 # To Start
 - run `yarn` - it will install all modules